Tesla Model 3 Overrated? Critics Argue New Car Is More Evolutionary Than Disruptive

 There have been several reasons to sing the praises of the Tesla Model 3, with feedback generally glowing, as noted by Futurism in a compilation of various reviews from the car’s first few days in the market.
 Leading publications went out of their way to call the Model 3 the “car of the future,” effusively commenting about the vehicle’s minimalist exterior and interior design, as well as the bevy of high-tech features that one can’t find in the average EV, or the average new car, for that matter.

 Despite all that praise, however, some have argued that the Tesla Model 3 is overrated.
 In the words of The Week, the Model 3 is “just a car,” pretty as it may be, despite critics raving about the simplicity of the vehicle’s interior features.
 Instead of overwhelming car owners, especially older ones, with “baffling complex and bloated” features, Tesla did the opposite by taking the minimalist route with its 15-inch touchscreen panel.
-But even with those two key positives in mind, The Week opined that the Model 3 is more of an evolutionary take on the automobile, rather than what’s known in business lingo as a “disruptor,” or an innovative product that could satisfy present and future consumer needs.
+But even with those two key positives in mind, The Week opined that the Model 3 is more of an evolutionary take on the automobile, rather than what’s known in the business lingo as a “disruptor,” or an innovative product that could satisfy present and future consumer needs.

-Aside from suggesting that the Tesla Model 3 may be overrated or “overhyped,” The Week further posited that all the praise for the car as something “new and shiny” in the market may make consumers “blind to its detriments.
+Aside from suggesting that the Tesla Model 3 may be overrated or “overhyped,” The Week further posited that all the praise for the car as something “new and shiny” in the market may make consumers “blind to its detriments.”

 “In doing so we miss the profound ambivalence that new technology brings.
 After all, for the myriad, incredible things the internet, social networking, and the smartphone have done, they have also brought endless trouble: fake news, polarization, the burgeoning alt-right, surveillance, addiction, a persistent fear of missing out, the dominance of visual culture of platforms like Instagram, and so on, ad nauseum.”